Preparing for the EU Exit

 Leaving the EU means your business may need to prepare for change.

-Use the links below to help you understand how leaving the EU may affect your business and what you can do to get ready:
+Visit this page for help with understanding how leaving the EU may affect your business or organisation and what you can do to get ready.

 The Heart of the South West Growth Hub has also issued advice for Somerset businesses which will be updated regularly.